curl/everything-curl/how.md

 ## 12. [libcurl internals](internals.md)

-Under the hood it works like this...
+Under the hood it works like this…

 ## 13. [Index](bookindex.md)